sinamajidian/LoganAMR/README.md

 done
 ```

 The following is the full list provided by Rayan.
+Note that these include alignment on CARD genes and some other genes too.

 ```
 s3://serratus-rayan/beetles/logan_aug26_run/minimap2-concat/